Parent Voices

 "We Don't Have the Staff for That" Is Not a Legal Excuse

-Schools can't deny IEP services because of budget or staffing issues.
-Learn what the law actually requires and exactly what to say when a school claims they can't provide what your child needs.
+Schools can't deny IEP services because of staffing or budget.
+Learn what IDEA requires and what to say when they claim they can't deliver.

 Feb 26, 2026